ryanburnette/array-to-object-template/readme.md

-# array to object template
+# array-to-object-template

-This is a pretty specific use case, but it goes something like this.
+This library is for a specific use case.
+It goes something like this.

-You give this function an object like this.
+You hand this function an object like this.

 ```javascript
 [ 'date',